Elective Home Education

 It is both legal and acceptable to choose to home educate your children.
 Where parents have chosen to home educate, we want to ensure that families have access to good information so that they can offer the most positive experience possible.
 We believe this is best achieved where parents and the council recognise each other’s rights and responsibilities and work together.
 "The state shall respect the right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions."

 All children have a right to education while they are of compulsory school age.
 Compulsory school age is from the start of the next school term following their fifth birthday to the last Friday in June of the school year in which they become 16.
-(NB.
-Under Raising of the Participation Age (RPA) the age at which compulsory schooling ends is to be raised).

 If you are or plan to home-educate, you will need to continue to provide a suitable education through to the end of compulsory school age.